 - 1 tablespoon unsalted butter, softened

-- 2½ teaspoons high-quality matcha (I like Encha's Organic Latte Grade matcha for the color)
+- 2½ teaspoons high-quality matcha (I like Encha's Organic Latte Grade matcha)

 - 12 ounces bittersweet chocolate, chopped